-- A. Within 6 months of launch Operators must submit a life cycle analysis (LCA) for all approved devices, which must include but not be limited to: - 1) Material Composition of device - 2) Device life expectancy measured in distance and time

-- 3) Life expectancy and replacement rate of components - 4) Energy consumed from charging - 5) End of life recycling, reuse and/or disposal - B. If an Operator is approved by the City to introduce a new device model into Santa Monica, the Operator must submit a new LCA within 6 months of launching the new device model.
+- A. Upon request by the City, Operators must submit a life cycle analysis (LCA) for all approved devices, which must include but not be limited to: - 1) Material Composition of device - 2) Device life expectancy measured in distance and time - 3) Life expectancy and replacement rate of components - 4) Energy consumed from charging - 5) End of life recycling, reuse and/or disposal - B. Operators must submit the LCA within 6 months of the City's request.